-As Brexit gets closer – there seems to have been an increase in people in the UK looking to buy property in Ireland.
+After the Brexit vote, there was an increase in the number of people in the UK looking to buy property in Ireland.

-Some of these could be Irish people moving back home , others are just UK citizens wanting to leave the UK.
+Some of these could have been Irish people moving back home, others might have been UK citizens wanting to leave the UK.

-Here are some issues you will need to consider before you buy in Ireland.
+Here are some issues you will need to consider before you buy a House in Ireland.

 - It is possible to buy a house in Ireland while you are non-resident?

 - Can a non-resident get a mortgage in Ireland?